Skip to main content

 So, let’s look at the facts

 Mrs Higgs is a Christian who believes in the literal truth of the Bible and does not believe in gender fluidity or same sex marriage.
-She was employed by Farmor’s School for six years as a pastoral administrator and work experience manager, so she had direct contact with both students and parents on a daily basis.
+She was employed by Farmor’s School (“the School”) for six years as a pastoral administrator and work experience manager, so she had direct contact with both students and parents on a daily basis.

-Mrs Higgs was suspended pending investigation after the school received a single complaint from a parent about her online activity.
+Mrs Higgs was suspended pending investigation after the School received a single complaint from a parent about her online activity.
 The parent claimed that it looked like Mrs Higgs had expressed homophobic and transphobic views in various Facebook posts.
 In particular, Mrs Higgs had shared a petition opposing the government’s policy on sex and relationships education in schools, stating that children were being “brainwashed”.
 Although Mrs Higgs’ Facebook page was set to private, used her maiden name and in no way linked her to the school, she was dismissed for gross misconduct and her subsequent internal appeal was denied.

-Mrs Higgs brought claims of harassment and direct discrimination against the school arguing that she was dismissed due to her gender-critical beliefs which are protected under the Equality Act 2010.
+Mrs Higgs brought claims of harassment and direct discrimination against the School arguing that she was dismissed due to her gender-critical beliefs which are protected under the Equality Act 2010.

 Employment Tribunal Decision